Textiles, Wearables, Fashion Design, Wall work

 Hand woven tapestry is an ancient medium which Michelle Driver uses to produce contemporary artworks.
 She combines the old and the new, creating portraits inspired by themes such as musical subcultures through to x-rays.
 Her main inspiration is the medium of woven tapestry itself, requiring her to think outside the square and to come up with creative solutions.

-In August 2016, Michelle won the Port Pirie Open Prize and has been a finalist in the Emma Hack Art Prize and Gallery M Open Contemporary Art Prize.
+In August 2016, Michelle won the Port Pirie Open Prize and has been a finalist in many others, including the 2018 Waterhouse Natural Science Prize.

 2016, Port Pirie Art Prize, Port Pirie Regional Art Gallery